Company culture is changing

 It doesn’t have to be a big change.
 Small changes can have a dramatically positive impact on the office environment, as well as productivity.

-From having just one day a month where you do something fun for an afternoon, offering a constant supply of fruit and healthy snacks for employees, or even a bring your dog to work environment.
+From having just one day a month where you do something fun for an afternoon, offering a constant supply of fruit and healthy snacks for employees, or even bringing your dog to the work environment.

 Find something that works for your employees, and they will embrace this and be grateful.
 After all, life doesn’t stop during 9-5, so offering flexibility in the working environment will only help them feel more dedicated and productive when it comes to the workload.